Dax0s/vu/README.md

 Tasm is the application that is going to be used for compiling assembly files and then linking them to create executables

-1. If you've downloaded the repository as zip, then tasm is already downloaded, otherwise, download [tasm](https://e.pcloud.link/publink/show?code=XZssO2ZH1ambmYxcizECx78bs10Xm9JuiEk)
+1. If you've downloaded the repository as zip, then tasm is already downloaded and is located in `Resources/komparch`, otherwise, download [tasm](https://e.pcloud.link/publink/show?code=XZssO2ZH1ambmYxcizECx78bs10Xm9JuiEk)
 2. Unzip the `tasm` folder from tasm.zip into `<directory>/Programs` (directory is the folder which you created for DOSBox)

 The directory structure should be something like this: